-Shortlisted for the Mies van der Rohe Prize in 2011, Father Collins Park was Highly Commended at the Opus 2009 Awards, and was awarded Best Environmentally Friendly Initiative and Best Public Park by the Local Authority Members Association.
+Shortlisted for the Mies van der Rohe Prize, Father Collins Park was Highly Commended at the Opus Awards, and was awarded Best Environmentally Friendly Initiative and Best Public Park by the Local Authority Members Association.

 The design concept emphasises park unity and integration into the North Fringe area as well as energy sustainability.
 It uses five no.50kW wind turbines to power its systems, saving an estimated 320 tonnes of carbon dioxide annually.